Simsso/Haskell-Studies/README.md

 ## 11.1 Kinds
 **Kinds** are the types of types.
 They can be queried in GHCi with `:kind`.
 For example the kind of `[]` is `* -> *` because it needs to be applied to a type (in order to yield `*`, which is _fully applied_).

-**Type constructing** is refering to the application of a type to a type constructor.
+**Type constructing** is referring to the application of a type to a type constructor.

 **As-patterns** are a way of unpacking an argument, still keeping a reference to the entire argument.
 The `@` sign is used for that:
 ```haskell